xstola02/Digital-electronics-2/projects/Project-Altitude/README.md

 ## Description
-Using present pressure data from BMP280 sensor to calculate the accurated altitude
+Using present pressure data from BMP280 sensor to calculate the accurate altitude
       with reference pressure and current outside temperature.
       This parametr is being compared to GPS altitude data, which is read from the PA6H sensor.
       Then there is calculated the difference between BMP280 altitude data and PA6H data using absolute value.